R3K1NG/D0xk1t/README.md

 ### 3.3 Deployment

 Once installed, run with `python run.py`.
-The application is accessible at `127.0.0.1:5000`.
+The application will run a first-time boot, and will then be accessible at `127.0.0.1:5000`.
 Login with credentials, and you will be present with the admin panel.

 Of course, this is self-hosting on localhost.
 Although work-in-progress, D0xk1t will soon support hosting on a variety of SaaS and server stacks of your choice.